In most cases, holds are lifted when a buyer confirms they’ve received their item or when a case is resolved.

 - The authentication process may lead to transaction holds for up to 30 days until the authenticity of items sold with eBay’s Authenticity Guarantee can be confirmed

-Payment dispute or eBay Money Back Guarantee holds are when we place a hold on funds related to a problem reported by a buyer.
+Payment dispute holds are when we place a hold on funds related to a problem reported by a buyer, regardless of whether the transaction is covered by our eBay Money Back Guarantee or not.

 For example, if a buyer reports that an item hasn't arrived, or the item they received is significantly different from the listing description, we hold funds until the case is resolved and closed.
 For more information see our article on best practices for avoiding and handling issues with buyers.